-- The Director of Studies, Centre Manager and Safeguarding and Welfare Coordinator check all original documents: identification, degree, CELTA or equivalent certificate, DBS and/or Police Check certificate, then copies and signs the copies if satisfied that they are genuine, or contacts the relevant body or organisation if not satisfied. - An orientation tour of the Atlas premises, including the management office, teachers' room, classrooms, computer room, sports and activity facilities, photocopiers, toilets, entrances, exits, the restaurant and the fire assembly point.
+- The Director of Studies, Centre Manager and Safeguarding and Welfare Coordinator check all original documents: identification, degree, CELTA or equivalent certificate, DBS and/or Police Check certificate, then copy and sign the copies if satisfied that they are genuine, or contacts the relevant body or organisation if not satisfied.

+- An orientation tour of the Atlas premises, including the management office, teachers' room, classrooms, computer room, sports and activity facilities, photocopiers, toilets, entrances, exits, the restaurant and the fire assembly point.

-- Fire safety policy and procedures for the school premises. - A check that all staff have completed the Level 1 Safeguarding online training course.
-If they haven't, they must do it before students arrive. - A session for staff on the Atlas Safeguarding Policy and Procedures.
-Staff sign that they have read and agree to uphold the policy. - A session for staff on the Atlas Safeguarding Policy and Procedures.
-Staff sign that they have read and agree to uphold the policy. - A session on the importance of reading and following preventative measures outlined in risk assessments for the college, afternoon and evening activities and excursions.
+- Fire safety policy and procedures for the school premises.

+- A check that all staff have completed the Level 1 Safeguarding online training course.
+If they haven't, they must do it before students arrive.

+- A session for staff on the Atlas Safeguarding Policy and Procedures.
+Staff sign that they have read and agree to uphold the policy.

+- A session on the importance of reading and following preventative measures outlined in risk assessments for the college, afternoon and evening activities and excursions.